hasii2011/pyfabricate/developer/Skeleton Project Creator.md

 ## Opionated Assumptions

+- The developer uses [HomeBrew](https://brew.sh) to install the opinionated dependencies.
-- Python is managed via pyenv
+    - Python is managed via pyenv (For use in the created virtual environments)
     - direnv is installed
+    - The developer installed a [HomeBrew](https://brew.sh) version of Python (For creating the virtual environments)

 - The project name is the same as the module package name

 ## Steps